grafana/loki/docs/sources/logql/log_queries/_index.md

 ```

 Multiple pattern parsers can be chained using the `or` operator.
 Only the captured fields of the
-first matching pattern are applied.
+first matching pattern are added as labels.

 Consider the log lines